michaeleii/comm-documentation/README.md

 ## How we built this documentation

-This documentation was built using our knowledge of the topic from our !(COMP 2523 Object Oriented Programming)[[https://www.bcit.ca/outlines/20231087556/] course at BCIT.
+This documentation was built using our knowledge of the topic from our [COMP 2523 Object Oriented Programming](https://www.bcit.ca/outlines/20231087556/) course at BCIT.
 In addition we also looked at the official documentation for Passport.js to get a better understanding of the topic.

 ### MkDocs